frioux/blog/content/posts/more-more-more-2015.md

 non-win32 (hence Pg) work at $work.

-One of our new products which I started last year but will likely finish in the first half of this year is a peice of hardware based on the Raspberry Pi.
+One of our new products which I started last year but will likely finish in the first half of this year is a piece of hardware based on the Raspberry Pi.
 It's a single async perl process all running on (of course) Linux.
 It's a lot of fun to work on too!